maelishere/Labyrinth/README.md

 ### Network Relevancy

-Instance messages for Variables and Function call make use of relevance, in order for the server to save bandwidth when sending data.
+Instance messages for Variables and Function calls make use of relevance, in order for the server to save bandwidth when sending data.
 For it to work an Observer component (***Requirement***) must be placed on represention of a player (Character), which in turn requires an Entity component.
-You have to sync it's position, from client to server, through your own script; or NetworkTranform or NetworkRigidbody.
+You have to sync it's position, from client to server, through your own script.

 Note: you can have multiple observers for each client.